FIRST-Tech-Challenge/FtcRobotController/README.md

  * Support for the REV Robotics Control Hub.
  * Adds a Java preview pane to the Blocks editor.
  * Adds a new offline export feature to the Blocks editor.
- * Display wifi channel in Network circle on Driver Station.
+ * Display Wi-Fi channel in Network circle on Driver Station.
  * Adds calibration for Logitech C270
  * Updates build tooling and target SDK.
  * Compliance with Google's permissions infrastructure (Required after build tooling update).
- * Keep Alives to mitigate the Motorola wifi scanning problem.
+ * Keep Alives to mitigate the Motorola Wi-Fi scanning problem.
 Telemetry substitute no longer necessary.
  * Improves Vuforia error reporting.
  * Fixes ftctechnh/ftc_app issues 621, 713.
  * Miscellaneous bug fixes and improvements.